-Statistical analysis counterintuitively shows that democratization, as measured by movement up the Freedom House political rights index, leads to a deterioration in institutional capacity, if this capacity was poor to begin with.
-This is true not only for subjective measures, but also for objective ones - the share of shadow economy and the murder rate.
-There is in fact a threshold relationship: if institutional capacity is above a certain threshold, democratization improves the quality of institutions, but if it is below the threshold, democratization leads to a deterioration in institutional quality.^{††}
+Statistical analysis counterintuitively shows that democratization, as measured by political rights index, leads to a deterioration in movement up the institutional capacity, if this capacity was poor to begin with.\\ This is true not only for subjective measures, but also for objective ones - the share of shadow economy and the murder rate.
+There is in fact a threshold relationship: if institutional capacity is above a certain threshold, democratization improves the quality of institutions, but if it is below the threshold, democratization leads to a deterioration in institutional quality.